jzabroski/Home/Chocolatey/README.md

     chocolatey 0.10.15
-    chocolatey-core.extension 1.3.5.1 # These functions may be used in Chocolatey install/uninstall scripts by declaring this package a dependency in your package's nuspec. chocolatey-dotnetfx.extension 1.0.1 # Helper functions useful for developing packages for Microsoft .NET Framework runtime and Developer Pack.
+    chocolatey-core.extension 1.3.5.1 # These functions may be used in Chocolatey install/uninstall scripts by declaring this package a dependency in your package's nuspec. chocolatey-dotnetfx.extension 1.0.1 # Helper functions useful for developing packages for Microsoft .NET Framework runtime and Developer Pack. chocolatey-windowsupdate.extension 1.0.4 # Helper functions useful for developing packages for Windows updates (KBs). chocolatey-misc-helpers.extension 0.0.3.1 # Chocolatey Misc Helpers Extension is a collection of helper functions for package creators/maintainers.

     # Archive / Compression Utilities
     7zip 19.0